 - Harvard University

 - University of Texas

 - University of Washington

-The FLIP Alliance is funded by an NSF INCLUDES grant awarded in 2017.
+The FLIP Alliance is funded by an NSF INCLUDES grant, HRD-1806229, awarded in 2017.
 This two-year grant provides the needed funding to launch and demonstrate the effectiveness of strategies focused on recruiting and retaining diverse doctoral students at the FLIP institutions.
 After two years, the FLIP Alliance will focus on strategic dimensions for scaling the effective programs.
-The principle investigators on the grant are Valerie Taylor (University of Chicago), Charles Isbell (Georgia Tech), and Jeffrey Forbes (Duke University), with Stafford Hood and Denice Hood at University of Illinois at Urbana Champaign as senior personnel to oversee the evaluation and assessment.
+The principal investigators on the grant are Valerie Taylor (University of Chicago), Charles Isbell (Georgia Tech), and Jeffrey Forbes (Duke University), with Stafford Hood and Denice Hood at University of Illinois at Urbana Champaign as senior personnel to oversee the evaluation and assessment.

 For questions regarding the FLIP Alliance contact: Valerie Taylor, CMD-IT Executive Director